Frequenty Asked Questions

 - Lifetime Support

-- MV and photos from 3-4 Photoshootings
+- photos from 3-4 Photoshootings

 - Parents are health tested and Kittens grow up in a loving environment with no cages.
 Breeder with 10 years experience